 Construction has been completed on the Olive and Lindbergh interchange reconfiguration project to turn the existing cloverleaf interchange into a folded diamond interchange, which will move commuter traffic more efficiently and offer full connectivity for cars, bikes, and pedestrians.
 This project was funded by $4 million of federal transportation funding to design and construct the new interchange, a $1 million match from St. Louis County Transportation and $250,000 of funding from the City of Creve Coeur.

 Old Olive Redesign

-Great Rivers Greenway awarded 39 North $400,000 to design an open space framework and biking and pedestrian paths that connect to the Centennial Greenway.
-Following a formal RFP process, the team assembled by Reitz & Jenz Engineering was selected the planning and design work is underway.
+Great Rivers Greenway (GRG) awarded 39 North $400,000 to design an open space framework and biking and pedestrian paths that connect to the Centennial Greenway.
+In 2023, 39 North Partners will work with GRG on a 30 % design of the proposed greenway.